Mulch Calculator

 - Edge the bed.
 Cut a clean edge with a spade or edging tool to define the border and keep mulch from spreading onto the lawn.

 - Water the soil.
 If the ground is dry, water it before mulching.
-Mulch locks in whatever moisture is present — start with moist soil.
+Mulch locks in whatever moisture is present, so start with moist soil.

 - Apply a pre-emergent (optional).
 For beds prone to weed pressure, apply a granular pre-emergent before laying mulch, following label directions.